-The 21st National Cool Climate Wine Show will be held from 22nd – 26th October 2019
+The 22nd National Cool Climate Wine Show will be held from 18th to 22nd October 2021

 The National Cool Climate Wine Show (NCCWS) is celebrating a very cool 21 years, receiving over 800 entries from cool climate wine producing regions across Australia.

 Bathurst, only two and a half hours west of Sydney, is well known for its distinct seasons.
 As an emerging wine area you will discover cellar doors and vineyards producing a rich diversity of cool climate wines, many of them prestigious award winners.
 They are located in the hills and valleys surrounding Australia’s oldest inland settlement, and even on the slopes of the iconic Mount Panorama Racing Circuit with vineyards at elevations ranging from 700 to over 1000 metres.

 With 36 classes, from noble varieties to upcoming grape varieties, incorporating and welcoming boutique and large wine making companies, with a primary focus to provide benchmarking opportunities and to gain valuable feedback from well-respected industry judges on cool climate specific wines.